yuyudhan/node-coordinate-geometry/README.md

 Set of commonly required functions and functionalities relating to 2d geometry.

-## Still under development
+## Still under heavy development
 This module is going to contain common and uncommon functions and functionalities required in coordinate geometry, specifically for NodeJS and front-end javascript applications.

 #### Contributions
 The repository is in its very nascent stage and open for contribution.
+In the absense of a proper repository for 2d geometry utilities, this project is highly needed.
+Connect @yuyudhan.

 #### Upcoming features are
 1. Common functions and utilities in 2d geometry